-13. How long will the new joint last?
+11. How long will the new joint last?

-Average implant longevity is about 15-20 years but may vary depending on your age, weight, activity level and bone quality.
-Your knee is part of a registry which tracks the longevity of the prosthesis your doctor chose for you.
+Implant longevity will vary depending on your age, weight, activity level and bone quality.
+Your hip is part of a registry which tracks the longevity of the prosthesis your doctor chose for you.